 Katie Holloran has worked as a teacher, administrator, and consultant in the Washington, DC area since graduating from Georgetown University in 2000.
 Her love for teaching led her to earn her Master’s Degree in Special Education focusing on children with Emotional and Behavioral Disabilities from the George Washington University with post-masters coursework for her Board Certification at the Pennsylvania State University.
 Katie has served as an adjunct faculty member at Catholic University teaching courses on Behavior Management and Special Education Fieldwork.

-Katie provides her expertise working with international families and educational professionals providing achievable strategies for behavior and learning support of children, adolescents, and teenagers.
-In her role as Director of Clinical Services, Katie’s coordination of the IDS consultant team and Insight from Offsite service model ensures that client schools and families are matched with experts uniquely suited to meet their needs.
+Katie works with international families and educational professionals providing achievable strategies for behavior and learning support of children, adolescents, and teenagers.
+In her role as Director of Clinical Services, Katie’s coordination of the IDS consultant team ensures that client schools and families are matched with experts uniquely suited to meet their needs.